digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 # A disk image
 - "Liberates" the bitstream from its physical media
 - Disk images can be evaluated on modern computing environments
-- Resulting analyses can be used for appraisal,and for coming up with a processing plan
+- Resulting analyses can be used for appraisal and for coming up with a processing plan

 <!--presenter notes